Understanding the Basics

 Where should you start when tiling a shower?

-You should lay your shower tile first on the shower floor (or pan).
+You should lay your shower floor/ pan tile first.
 This creates a waterproof foundation where all the water from the wall can settle, then flow down towards the drain without any risk of getting under your tile and to the substrate.

 Can I tile over existing shower tiles?